 Furthermore, the lenders and the borrowers must also review the delegate’s profile and sign off on it.
 They can also add additional liquidity cover when needed.

-Similarly, borrowers must be verified beforehand by Maple Finance upon signing up to the platform.
+Similarly, Maple Finance must verify borrowers beforehand when signing up for the platform.
 Pool delegates verify their information.
 Furthermore, they are subject to a strict underwriting process.
 This determines their solvency.
-Once approved, the loan requests sent out by the borrowers appear on chain and are visible to the borrowers.
+Once approved, the loan requests sent out by the borrowers appear on-chain and are visible to the borrowers.

 To eliminate some issues related to cost and time, the protocol embraces the use of smart contracts.
 This means that it’s simple for credit experts to build businesses using the protocol and for well-respected borrowers to access funds without much hassle.